 Pushing to a branch other than master only makes sense if the bug only exists on that branch and does not exist on master.
 Backporting of a fix to a branch is done by the core team member who merges the original fix to the master branch.

 Long story short: In most cases, push to master.
-The rest is being taken care of when time is right.
+The rest is being taken care of by core team members!

 Push 8.7 branch: